-Just as we are learning such fascinating things as Muffit being able to sniff out mushies, a treat that Boxey is partial to, a group of Cylon Raiders are spotted and Blue Squadron is launched to intercept.
-Apollo (Richard Hatch), Starbuck (Dirk Benedict) and Sheba (Anne Lockhart) find themselves not facing they usual combat probe but a full assault of over a hundred ships.
-Commander Adama (Lorne Greene) orders all squadrons launched, but all are shocked when the Cylon Raiders fail to engage the Colonial Vipers and head straight for the Galactica.
-With the Cylons not defending themselves from fighter attack Starbuck and company have no problem blowing the flying toasters away but alas sheer numbers allow some to get through and two Cylon Raiders go on a kamikaze run at the Galactica’s bridge and port landing bay.
+Just as we are learning such fascinating things as Muffit being able to sniff out mushies, a treat that Boxey is partial to, a group of Cylon raiders are spotted and Blue Squadron is launched to intercept.
+Apollo (Richard Hatch), Starbuck (Dirk Benedict) and Sheba (Anne Lockhart) find themselves not facing they usual combat probe – if such a thing can be considered usual – but a full assault of over a hundred ships.
+Commander Adama (Lorne Greene) orders all squadrons launched, but all are soon shocked when the Cylon raiders fail to engage the Colonial Vipers, but instead head straight for the Galactica.
+With the Cylons not defending themselves from fighter attack Starbuck and company have no problem blowing the flying toasters away, but alas sheer numbers allow some to get through, and thus two Cylon Raiders go on a kamikaze run at the Galactica’s bridge and port landing bay.

-Turns out the Cylon Raiders were loaded down with solonite (high-yield non-nuclear explosive used by the Cylons) with their sole goal to take out the Galactica at any cost.
-This is the last we will see of the Cylons until the final episode of the season and one can assume that they vanished because writing plots where they were a credible threat became very difficult.
+Turns out the Cylon raiders were loaded down with solonite (high-yield non-nuclear explosive used by the Cylons) with their sole goal to take out the Galactica at any cost.
+Sadly this is the last we will see of the Cylons until the final episode of the season, and one can only assume that they vanished because writing plots, where they were a credible threat, had become to difficult to come up with.
 As a menace the Cylons fall somewhere between the Stormtroopers from Star Wars the Foot Clan from the Teenage Mutant Ninja Turtles cartoon, so it’s no surprise they got ditched in favor of newer enemies.

-Aboard the Galactica things are not going well; Adama is badly injured in the explosions, the fire is raging out of control on several decks, and about twenty people including Athena, Boomer and Boxey are trapped in the Rejuvenation Center.
+Aboard the Galactica things are not going well; Adama was badly injured in the explosions, the fire is raging out of control on several decks, and about twenty people, including Athena, Boomer and Boxey, are trapped in the Rejuvenation Center.
 This is where the writers fail to understand the problems of writing a story about “Fire in Space” as fire doesn’t do all that well in a vacuum.
-Now fire onboard a spacecraft is incredibly dangerous but only for as long as there is oxygen for it to breath, and in this episode we see the port landing bay constantly engulfed in flames even though it is open to bloody space!
+Now fire onboard a spacecraft is incredibly dangerous – as oxygen aboard a spacecraft tends to be very flammable – but fire is only a threat for as long as there is oxygen for it feed on, and in this episode we see the port landing bay constantly engulfed in flames, even though it is open to bloody space!
 Where is that fire getting its oxygen?
 If it’s drawing air from the ships interior everyone on board the Galactica should be dead from asphyxiation in minutes.
-Worse is we hear Adama ordering all bulkhead doors sealed just prior to the attack yet apparently they are as effective as screen doors on an outhouse.
+Worse is we hear Adama ordering all bulkhead doors sealed just prior to the attack, yet they are apparently as effective as screen doors on an outhouse.
 The people trapped inside the Rejuvenation Center are in danger of dying from smoke inhalation because whoever designed this spacecraft didn’t think bulkhead doors being airtight was important.

-The tension on whether Adama will survive long enough to be operated on is non-existent because it’s Lorne Greene and we know he’s not going to die (If Salik was good as Tony Stark he would have implanted an electromagnet in his chest and then we could have had Iron Adama).
-Boomer is able to hotwire the door to the Rejuvenation Center’s storage room so that everyone can escape the immediate danger of the smoke pouring in.
-What is really terrible about this scene is that Boomer explains that, “When I was a kid on Caprica I hotlinked more hovermobiles than there are doors on this ship.”
+The tension on whether Adama will survive long enough to be operated on is non-existent, because it’s Lorne Greene and we know he’s not going to die – If Salik was good as Tony Stark he would have implanted an electromagnet in Adama’s chest and then we could have had Iron Adama.
+Boomer is able to hotwire the door to the Rejuvenation Center’s storage room so that everyone can escape the immediate danger of the smoke pouring in, and what is really terrible about this scene is in how Boomer explains where he got the knowledge to hack the lock, by giving us some very unfortunate backstory, “When I was a kid on Caprica I hotlinked more hovermobiles than there are doors on this ship.”
 So the writers thought that giving one of the only two black characters on this show a history of stealing cars was a good idea.

 “My mother said I could either join the Colonial military or move in with my aunt and uncle in Bel Air”

-When Boomer and company finally get into the storage compartment they find themselves trapped and with only a few oxygen masks to go around things do not look good.
-So with the fire encroaching it’s up to Muffit to crawl the Galactica’s ductwork to get help.
-Only Muffit can do this because the ducts are too small for a person though, but when we actually see the ducts they are clearly big enough for even an adult like Boomer to crawl through.
-Worse is the day is saved because Apollo remembers Muffit’s ability to track mushies, and so Colonel Tigh places some in the opening of the duct in the bridge.
+When Boomer and company finally get into the storage compartment they find themselves trapped, and with only a few oxygen masks to go around things do not look good.
+So with the fire encroaching it’s up to robo-dog Muffit to crawl the Galactica’s ductwork to get help.
+Muffit is apparently the only option because the ducts are too small for a person to crawl though, but when we actually see the ducts they are clearly big enough for even an adult like Boomer to fit insde.
+Worse is the day is saved because Apollo remembers Muffit’s ability to track mushies, and so Colonel Tigh places some of them in the opening of the duct to the bridge.
 My question, “Why would those on the bridge assume Muffit is traveling through the ducts?”
-They deduce that Boomer would never send Boxey but Muffit could make it, but that’s assuming that the group has access to the ducts and then think of using them.
-That kind of assuming leads to deaths.
+They deduce that Boomer would never send Boxey, but that Muffit could make it through, yet that’s assuming that the group has access to the ducts, and then our intrepid group actually think of using them.
+That kind of assumption usually leads to death.

-When the fire chief informs Colonel Tigh (Terry Carter) that without mega-pressure pumps to hose the fire down with boraton, they can’t stop it from spreading.
+When the fire chief informs Colonel Tigh (Terry Carter) that without mega-pressure pumps, which they need to hose the fire down with the fire retardant boraton, they can’t stop it from spreading.
 Apollo comes up with a brilliant plan of fitting the pumps to their Vipers and having him, Starbuck and Sheba commence strafing runs on the port landing bay.
 So I’m sure you’re asking, “How in the hell do you convert a fighter’s laser system to shoot a chemical foam?”
 It’s actually quite simple, you just cut from Apollo having the idea to them shooting foam all over the landing bay.

-Overall this wasn’t a terrible episode, and it actually gave Colonel Tigh more to do than he’s ever done before which is nice, and that idiot robot dog got to do something good for a change, so that’s an improvement.
+Overall this wasn’t a terrible episode – bad science aside – and it actually gave Colonel Tigh more to do than he’s ever done before, which is nice, and that idiot robot dog got to do something good for a change.
 The writers just needed to actually crack a book or two about how things work in space.
 Sure this isn’t 2001: A Space Odyssey but they still should have put a little effort into making the script at least a tiny bit sensible.